rahidelvi/blog/_posts/2017-02-22-how-to-import-an-outline-into-mindmup.markdown

 *Update Sep 2, 2018*

 Thankfully, this post is completely out of date!
 MindMup now makes it _ridiculously easy_ to import outlines into the tool.

-Check out the the [feature request update][13] and a [demo of the new feature][14].
+Check out the [feature request update][13] and a [demo of the new feature][14].

 ---